The NSCA-ng Protocol, Version 1

 Example: MOIN 1 Zm9vYmFy

-request in order to negotiate the protocol
+The client issues a MOIN request in order to negotiate the protocol

-and to specify a <session-id>
+<version> and to specify a <session-id>.

-is an arbitrary string consisting of 2--64 printable
+The <session-id> is an arbitrary string consisting of 2--64 printable

 US-ASCII characters.
 Clients SHOULD strive for uniqueness when generating

-, though it's currently not referenced anywhere else in
+the <session-id>, though it's currently not referenced anywhere else in

 the NSCA-ng protocol.
-Implementations might mention the <session-id>
+Implementations might mention the <session-id> when

 logging connection data.

-request is sent, it MUST be the first request of an NSCA-ng
+If a MOIN request is sent, it MUST be the first request of an NSCA-ng

-request MAY be retried with different
+session; except that the MOIN request MAY be retried with different

-parameters after the server replied to a MOIN
+parameters after the server replied to a MOIN request with a FAIL

 response.